kubernetes-sigs/kueue/keps/976-plain-pods/README.md

 }
 ```

-When empty, the default NamespaceSelector is:
+When empty, Kueue uses the following NamespaceSelector internally:

 ```yaml
 matchExpressions: